A couple years ago, a historian from a museum in Lueneburg, Germany, contacted me. “Are you the great-granddaughter of Robert Heinemann?” she asked.

 There are many memoir classes, often available at local community centers and colleges, as well as online memoir courses, to get you launched.
 These classes can help you select an approach to your work.

 I like the idea of making my memoir a collection of essays about different times in my life without feeling bound to present them in a sequence.
-The website, Goodreads, has a list of popular memoirs to inspire you.
+The website Goodreads.com has a list of popular memoirs to inspire you.

-This organization calls themselves America’s “oral history project” with over 600,000 interviews with more than 100,000 participants of all backgrounds.
+This organization calls itself America’s “oral history project” with over 600,000 interviews with more than 100,000 participants of all backgrounds.

-Set up the video camera in your living room and bring your kids, your siblings, or your friends together for a story-telling night.
+Set up the video camera in your living room (or maybe backyard) and bring your kids, your siblings, or your friends together for a story-telling night.
 Plan the questions ahead of time.

 Put the camera on a tripod for steadiness and be sure you have clear audio.
 Encourage them to keep answers short so you don’t have to edit.
 Also, don’t make it too long.
 You do want people to actually watch it!
 Then, make copies for everyone.